 As a kid, trade-offs were never considered during discussions about recycling.
 We were led to believe that every aspect of recycling was positive.
 We were also led to believe that 100% participation was possible.
 And perhaps it is, theoretically.
 But a pragmatic approach to recycling suggests we are never going to achieve 100% participation.

 There will always be people and organizations not willing to recycle.
-For every company that sells scrap industrial plastic to Seraphim Plastics, there are countless others that would rather throw it into the waste stream.
+For every company that sells scrap industrial plastic to Seraphim Plastics, and follows a strict ESG guidelines, there are countless others that would rather throw it into the waste stream.
 For every person valiantly adhering to curbside recycling policies, there is another who throws every ounce of waste plastic, paper, and glass into the trash can.